jjdblast/bigdata-pipeline_wiki/TensorFlow.md

 * Requires **24 GB Minimum Docker Container**
 * Errors during these build steps are likely due to not enough memory.
 * **24 GB+ is required.**  Please believe us!  :)
+* Each of these commands takes a while (10-15 mins), so please be patient.
 ```
 cd $TENSORFLOW_SERVING_HOME